USPS regulator says ‘no more important time’ for stronger oversight of agency’s sweeping changes

 Lawmakers in regions hardest hit by regional delays— such as Atlanta and Richmond, Virginia — say on-time performance is improving.
 But Sen. Tom Carper (D-Del.) said those metrics still aren’t where they need to be.

 “This quality of service is not getting better.
 In many cases, it’s getting worse.
 And we find that we’re losing money — maybe more than ever.
 That’s not a good combination,” Carper said.
 “It’s not all on the Postal Service.
-It’s not on the people who work there.
-It’s not all on commission.
-It’s not on us on this committee.
+It’s not all on the people who work there.
+It’s not all on the commission.
+It’s not on us, on this committee.
 But we’ve got to find a way to a better place for the people we serve, and frankly, for the people who work for the Postal Service.”

 Fisher told lawmakers that the commission could allow USPS to set even higher prices, “but that alone is not enough to return the service to a state of financial viability.”